Is GPS Tracking For Kids worth it?

-GPS devices rely upon receiving signals from at least from four satellites.
+GPS devices rely upon receiving signals from at least four satellites.
 If they connect only with three signals the positioning might not be accurate at all times.
-Problems can arise when obstacles such as walls, buildings etc such as obstruct the signal.
+Problems can arise when obstacles such as walls, buildings, etc such as obstruct the signal.
 Extreme atmospheric conditions may cause problems and GPS may show navigation slow error.

 We Are Being Followed

 When GPS is connected with social media or mobile phone applications it becomes easy for a commercial organization to track the location of the user and exploit them.